Google Lens but for Animals: Best Animal ID App

 Animal Identifier Use Cases

 - Backyard wildlife: Identify a visiting fox, raccoon, snake, frog, squirrel, or bird from a quick camera photo.
-People often turn to photo-based lookup when text search returns too many irrelevant results.
+A picture-first animal ID tool can narrow things down faster than typing vague clues about fur, feathers, tracks, or shape.

 - Pet breed clues: Estimate likely dog, cat, rabbit, or horse breeds from visible features.
 This is useful for curiosity, shelter intake notes, and comparing mixed-breed traits.